-Guidance for businesses on measuring and reporting their greenhouse gas emissions.
+Guidance for businesses on measuring and reporting their energy use and greenhouse gas emissions to meet Streamlined Energy and Carbon Reporting requirements.

 This guide is designed to help businesses measure and report their environmental impacts, including greenhouse gas emissions.
 Understanding and reporting these impacts can help identify ways of improving environmental performance and cutting costs.